 The Solved Tickets metric tracks tickets which are solved in Zendesk Support by agents.

-The advantage of this calculation method is that it allows you to accurately measure the total number of tickets be solved.
-Alternate calculation methods can mean that you may actually wind up with a higher a higher number of total solved tickets then tickets created since it's possible to receive credit for solving a single ticket more than one time.
+The advantage of this calculation method is that it allows you to accurately measure the total number of tickets solved.
+Alternate calculation methods can mean that you may actually wind up with a higher number of total solved tickets than tickets created since it's possible to receive credit for solving a single ticket more than one time.

 Changing the calculation method:

-Note: If a ticket is solved by automation or trigger, no one will receive a solved point.
+Note: if a ticket is solved by automation or trigger, no one will receive a solved point.
+If the ticket is merged to another case, no solved point will be attributed.
+Also, a solved point will not be deducted if the ticket gets reopened.

 - Agent A solves a ticket 5 times